shopperlabs/shopper/README.md

     </a>
 </p>

+> [!CAUTION]
+> This branch is Work In Progress and should not be considered production-ready.

 ## Introduction

-[Shopper](https://laravelshopper.io) is an Admin Management build for Laravel 9.0+ which includes all the necessary for your online market application.
+[Shopper](https://laravelshopper.io) is a Headless e-commerce Admin Panel build for Laravel 10.0+ which includes all the necessary for your online store application.
 Web Application has made using Laravel.
 We feel building ecommerce websites has become a convoluted and confusing process that leaves developers unsatisfied.
 We want to turn you around to the simpler side and get back to basics.